 I got amazing encouragement from my Consultant, Donna, and the other members, and Donovan was eager to help me, too.
 He’d always make dinner with me and then, as I served it up, he’d keep an eye on my plate, telling me if he didn’t think I’d filled it with enough Speed Free Foods.
 He loved to help me plan our week’s meals and try out new Slimming World recipes.
 He really was the perfect wingman!

-Cooking together, it felt wonderful to know Donovan was soaking up the benefits of eating and veg, and lean protein.
+Cooking together, it felt wonderful to know Donovan was soaking up the benefits of eating fruit and veg, and lean protein.
 On busier nights, I’d put Slimming World sausages in the oven along with home-made chips and we’d have them with a pile of Speed veg on the side.
 And every Sunday morning, before his rugby training, we made eggs and mushrooms on wholemeal toast, which kept him going on the pitch and meant I wasn’t craving cake on the sidelines!

 After 10 months I’d lost 5st and my headaches had improved.
 In fact, the specialist said he’d only need to see me again if my symptoms returned.
 And by the summer, another 3st lighter, life was very different.
 Donovan and I spent hours exploring the local cycle paths or splashing around in the sea in Lowestoft.